tthyer/test-dockstore-tool-template/README.md

 Whether you use the release script or create a manual tag, a tag push activates the `tag-ci.yaml` action instead of the `ci.yaml` action, and builds the docker image tagged with the release version number.

+#### Branch Versioning
+TODO: write this section on how to optionally set up branch versioning